Love and a coincidence leads to artist moving to Farmington

 “The strange thing is, is we usually sent emails,” she said.
 “One day he sent me this note that he wanted to plant turnips in the fall and he couldn't find any seeds here.
 So, I went and got some and I mailed them to him, and I got a response.
 He says, ‘I was surprised to see your address.’”

-She asked why her address was a surprise and if he know someone that lived on her street in Alaska.
+She asked why her address was a surprise and if he knew someone that lived on her street in Alaska.

 “He said, ‘I did.’
 I asked him where, and he says, ‘Right next door to you.’
 I wasn't there at the time, but he used to live in the house next door, so we knew a lot of the same people because he'd lived there for 40 years.
 He went there as a child and then came back here when he retired.
 His wife had terminal cancer, and so they moved back here and she died a year later.
 Our mutual friend had been a friend of hers and had kept in touch with him after [his wife] passed away.
 I retired, and I moved down here and we got married the next year, but unfortunately he died two years ago from cancer.”